 17F.
-(1) The Authority must appoint suitably qualified inspectors to perform the functions provided for in this Act.
-(2) Any person who is not in the full-time service of the Authority and who is appointed as an inspector pursuant to subsection (1) must be paic such remuneration as the Authority may determine.
-(3) An inspector appointed in terms of subsection (1) must be provided with a certificate of appointment stating that he or she has been appointed as an inspector in terms of this Act signed by or on behalf of the chairpersor of the Council.
-10 (4) When an inspector performs a function in terms of this Act, he or she must be in possession of such certificate of appointment and show it at the request of any person affected by the performance of such function.
-(5) An inspector must- 15 (a) monitor compliance by licensees of licence terms and conditions; monitor compliance by licensees with the provisions of this Act and the underlying statutes; (c) investigate and evaluate any alleged or suspected- (i) non-compliance by a licensee with its licence terms and conditions and provisions of this Act or the underlying 20 statutes; breach by a licensee of an agreement between such licensee and its subscribers; failure to provide a communications service that the licensee is required to provide under the terms of its licence or in terms of this Act or the underlying statutes; (d) refer all non-compliance matters to the Complaints and Compliance Committee for consideration where an inspector determines that a licensee has not complied with the terms and conditions of its licence, the provisions of this Act or the underlying statutes or failed to provide broadcasting or communications services; (e) refer all complaints to the Complaints and Compliance Committee for consideration after an investigation into the complaint has been carried out; appear before the Complaints and Compliance Committee when requested by such committee; (g) co-operate with enforcement officials when performing his or her functions.
-(6) The Authority may prescribe the procedures to be followed by inspectors.
-Power of inspector to enter, search and seize 17G.(1) The Criminal Procedure Act, 1977 (Act No. 51 of 1977), applies with the necessary changes required by the context to entries, searches and seizures in terms-of this Act.
-(2) An inspector appointed in terms of section 17Fmay, in order to carry 45 out his or her functions under this Act or the underlying statutes, at any reasonable time without prior notice and on the authority of a warrant issued in terms of subsection (4) enter any premises and- (a) demand the production of a licence issued in terms of the underlying statutes for inspection; 50 search such premises or the owner or person in control of such premises; inspect any book, record or other document found on such premises and make copies thereof; (d) inspect any radio apparatus, studio, plant, transmitters, apparatus, other equipment or other broadcasting, communications or postal service facilities on the premises;
+(1) The Authority must appoint suitably Qualified inspectors to perform the functions provided for in this Act.

+(2) Any person who is not in the full-time service of the Authority and who is appointed as an inspector pursuant to subsection (1) must be paid such remuneration as the Authority may determine.

+(3) An inspector appointed in terms of subsection (1) must be provided with a certificate of appointment stating that he or she has been appointed as an inspector in terms of this Act signed by or on behalf of the chairperson 55 of the Council.

+requ t be in possession of such certificate of appointment and show it at the uest of any person affected by the performance of such function.
+5) An inspector must - (a) monitor compliance by licensees of licence terms and conditions; monitor compliance by licensees with the provisions of this Act and the underlying statutes; (c) investigate and evaluate any alleged or suspected - (i) non-compliance by a licensee with its licence terms and conditions and provisions of this Act or the underlying statutes; (ii) breach by a licensee of an agreement between such licensee and its subscribers; (iii) failure to provide a communications service that the licensee is required to provide under the terms of its licence or in terms of this Act or the underlying statutes; (d) refer all non-compliance matters to the Complaints and Compliance Committee for consideration where an inspector determines that a licensee has not complied with the terms and conditions of its licence, the provisions of this Act or the underlying statutes or failed to provide broadcasting or communications services; (e) refer all complaints to the Complaints and Compliance Committee for consideration after an investigation into the complaint has been carried out; (f) appear before the Complaints and Compliance Committee when requested by such committee; (g) functions.
+6) The Authority may prescribe the procedures to be followed by pectors.
+Dor ver of inspector to enter, search and seize 100 ver of inspector to enter, search and seize 7G.
+(1) The Criminal Procedure Act, 1977 (Act No. 51 of 1977), applies in the necessary changes required by the context to entries, searches and ures in terms-of this-Act.
+2) An inspector appointed in terms of section 17F may, in order to carry his or her functions under this Act or the underlying statutes, at any conable time without prior notice and on the authority of a warrant ed in terms of subsection (4) enter any premises and- demand the production of a licence issued in terms of the underlying statutes for inspection; (b) search such premises or the owner or person in control of such premises; . , inspect any book, record or other document found on such premises and make copies thereof; (d) inspect any radio apparatus, studio, plant, transmitters, apparatus, other equipment or other broadcasting, communications or postal service facilities on the premises; (e) of or used by, or suspected of being in the possession of or being used by, any person in contravention of this Act, the underlying statutes or (f) an applicable licence; request the owner or person in control of such premises or any person on such premises who may reasonably be expected to have the necessary information to furnish information regarding a document or thing; (g) (3 which has a bearing on the alleged non-compliance or other act referred to in section 17F on such premises.